 Hydrangea Leaf Buds: The Secret to Lush Blooms Revealed!

-Hydrangea leaf buds are the precursors to the stunning blooms that grace gardens and landscapes each year.
+hydrangea leaf buds are the precursors to the stunning blooms that grace gardens and landscapes each year.
 Understanding these buds and their care is crucial for any gardening enthusiast who wants to enjoy a vibrant display of color during the blooming season.

 What Do Hydrangea Leaf Buds Look Like?